shubhamnaik4/Youtube-Data-Analysis-Project/README.md

 This project focuses on securely handling, optimizing, and analyzing structured and semi-structured YouTube video data, categorized by video type and trending metrics.

 # Project Goals
-Data Ingestion: Develop a system to collect data from multiple sources efficiently.
-ETL Process: Convert raw data into a structured format through extraction, transformation, and loading.
+Data Ingestion: Develop a system to collect data from multiple sources efficiently./ ETL Process: Convert raw data into a structured format through extraction, transformation, and loading.
 Data Lake: Establish a centralized repository to store data from various sources for easy access and management.
 Scalability: Ensure the system can handle increasing data volumes without performance issues.